 "So Just Why Is It Lucky To See A Chimney Sweep At A Wedding?"

-After extensive research and communications with The British Museum, The National Archives, The Royal Archives and Kensington Palace, this is what we can put together.
+After months of extensive research and communications with The British Museum, The National Archives, The Royal Archives and Kensington Palace, this is what we have been able to put together.

 The earliest legend dates back to 1066 and King William.

 It is said that the King whilst out walking strayed into the path of a runaway horse and carriage.
 By chance a passing sweep was able to push the King out of the way saving him from harm.
 The King wanted to express his gratitude and believing that the sweeps appearance had been lucky, invited the sweep to the wedding of his daughter.

 It is also claimed the it was this King William who permitted sweeps to wear top hats, normally the reserve of the distinguished.
 However as top hats were only invented in the late 1700's, this part of the tale can be dismissed.

 "A very efficient service which I will highly recommend to anyone.You were excellent value for money and the entertainment made everyone smile.
 This tradition should not be forgotten.
 Keep up the good work."

 Another story is that whilst working on a roof, the unlucky sweep lost his footing and fell.
 Good luck intervened and his leg got trapped by the gutter.
 As he hung there, a young lady saw him outside her window and acting swiftly, helped him get free and back into the building.
 The young couple felt an attraction to each other and soon married.

 Sadly, no data has been found to support this charming little tale.